Skip to content

 The Value Creation Framework

+You already know the old playbook is dead.
 Midjourney generates $500M+ with fewer than 107 people.
-Cursor reached $2B ARR in months.
-The AI era has rewritten the rules of business success — and the new framework has three dimensions: users, admin, and profit.
+Cursor hit $2B ARR in months.
+The new framework has three dimensions — users, admin, and profit — and you are already building inside it.

 March 10, 20267 min